Environmental guidance for your business in Northern Ireland & Scotland

-If you store any kind of oil on your premises you may need to comply with regulations controlling how you store it.
-Storing your oil responsibly will reduce the risk of causing pollution and help you avoid prosecution or a fine.
+If you store any kind of biofuels on your premises you may need to comply with regulations controlling how you store it.
+Storing your biofuels responsibly will reduce the risk of causing pollution and help you avoid prosecution or a fine.

-You must store all liquid wastes, for example used cooking oils, and biofuels securely:
+You must store biofuels and all liquid wastes, such as used cooking oils, securely:

 You may also need a waste management licence to store waste cooking oil.
 See the page in this guideline: Do you need a permit or licence to produce biofuel?

-You must register an exemption from waste management licensing for certain activities including to produce or store biofuel.
+You must register an exemption from waste management licensing for certain activities, such as, in some conditions, to produce biofuel or store products used in its manufacture.
 See the page in this guideline: Do you need a permit or licence to produce biofuel?

 If you store large quantities of dangerous substances, for example materials used to make biofuels, check whether the COMAH Regulations affect you.
 COMAH may also affect your site if you store fuels, including gases like biomethane, over certain thresholds.